mit-rss/base_installation/README.md

 For virtualization software to work, you will need to have hardware virtualization support (Intel VT-x or AMD-V) enabled in your BIOS.

 On MacOS Catalina, you might encounter mouse issues.
 This seems to be related to the MacOS Accessibility settings, and you might find this [link](https://communities.vmware.com/thread/621508) helpful.

+On a manual installation, you may not be able to copy and paste from your host to the VM and the VM may have low resolution until you restart the VM.

 ## Manual Installation (skip if you use the prebuilt image)